What Are Related Services in an IEP?

 In California, Deaf and Hard of Hearing (DHH) is defined as a total or partial loss of hearing that limits a student's ability to access their education.
 California is one of seventeen states that have adopted the National Association for the Deaf’s Bill of Rights for DHH Children, which grants DHH children the right to learn both English and American Sign Language (ASL) “with the support of intervention services prior to entering school and reinforced within the school system.”
 This may include an educational interpreter to facilitate communication for a DHH student in the general education classroom and during other school-related activities.

 IDEA describes medical services as “services provided by a licensed physician to determine a child’s medically related disability that results in the child’s need for special education and related services.”
-And there’s a reason why most of us have never heard of medical services as provided by a school district — it has a long and somewhat contested history as a related service.
+And there’s a reason why most of us have never heard of medical services as provided by a school district.
+Purely medical services cannot be provided as related services under IDEA.
+Districts may have to pay for a medical diagnosis or evaluation if it is needed to qualify a child for special education.
+Medical services that are provided by nurses and do not require a physician can be a related service.

 According to the Center for Parent Information and Resources, after a 1999 case that went all the way to the Supreme Court, the court ruled that “if a related service is required to enable a qualified child with a disability to remain in school, it must be provided as long as it is not a purely ‘medical’ service.
 What is considered ‘medical’ . . . are those services that can only be provided by a licensed physician (and only for the purposes of diagnosis or evaluation).”
 Disability Rights CA uses this example: if a child is suspected of having a medical diagnosis — such as ADHD — that can only be made by a physician, and this diagnosis would qualify the child for special education, the school district must make sure the child receives that evaluation, and cannot require that the parent (or the parent’s insurance) pay for it.